 The island recently changed to Eastern Standard Time (EST), which is GMT-5:00.
 The Cancun time zone is always EST, even when the U.S. east coast region swaps over to daylight savings time.

-For many travelers, the best time to visit Cancun is between the months of December and April, when weather Is sunny, dry, and warm, with highs around 85 degrees Fahrenheit.
+For many travelers, the best time to visit Cancun is between the months of December and April, when the weather is sunny, dry, and warm.
+These months achieve highs of 82 to 84 degrees Fahrenheit, making the Caribbean water bathtub warm and perfect for swimming and snorkeling.
 If you’re thinking about a trip to Cancun during Spring Break, Easter, or Christmas, you’ll want to book well in advance since these are the most popular times to visit the island.

 Other travelers prefer to save money while still enjoying everything this marvelous destination has to offer.
 You’re likely to find better prices on accommodations and other travel essentials if you visit between May and October.
 Temperatures tend to be a bit higher, but sea breezes blow year-round, and most properties offer air conditioning, swimming pools, and shady pavilions where you can relax and unwind.